veilm/veilm.github.io/articles/media-gallery.md

 ---
-title: "[Draft] Media Preferences Gallery"
+title: "Media Preferences Gallery"
 date: 2025-08-13T19:12:37-04:00
 ---

 Here is an informal, unstructured list of some various forms of media I've found interesting or meaningful.
 (Feel free to [@ me](https://x.com/sucralose__) if you have suggestions you think may align with my space of preferences.)

+Last updated: August 14, 2025

 ## Music
 I'll give a few subjective exemplars of each series/composer, but it's obviously a non-exhaustive list in both dimensions.